-- 5' manufactured bench with plaque mounted on back - 6' armless bench with plaque mounted on base Old Pascommuck Conservation Area: Bench One site
+- 5' manufactured bench with plaque mounted on back - 6' armless bench with plaque mounted on base site

-Old Trolley Line Conservation Area

-Clapp Street, near Mass Audubon's Arcadia Wildlife Sanctuary

-Two one bench sites: Two new benches

-The trail system at Old Trolley Line was created recently.
-The First benches will be located in the midst of the lively bird and insect life of a rich open meadow, with one facing the woods, and the other towards two small wetlands favored by birds.
-The Second offers one of the most picturesque views of the Mount Tom Range, seen over a rolling farm field. (site already reserved)

-Bench One option:
+Old Trolley Line Conservation Area Clapp Street, near Mass Audubon's Arcadia Wildlife Sanctuary Two one bench sites: Two new benches One bench still available The trail system at Old Trolley Line was created recently.
+The First benches will be located in the midst of the lively bird and insect life of a rich open meadow, with one facing the woods, and the other towards a small pool favored by birds (site already reserved).
+The Second offers one of the most picturesque views of the Mount Tom Range, seen over a rolling farm field. (site already reserved) Bench Site One option:

-TWO 5' manufactured benches

-Bench Two options: (ALREADY RESERVED) Formal stone slab & plank bench Mixed slab/boulder & plank bench Rustic two-boulder bench Old Trolley Line Conservation Area: Bench Location One (two benches)

-site (final location to be determined)
+TWO 5' manufactured benches Bench Two options: (ALREADY RESERVED) Formal stone slab & plank bench Mixed slab/boulder & plank bench Rustic two-boulder bench Old Trolley Line Conservation Area: Bench Location One (two benches) (1 bench site still available) site (final location determined after photos were taken)

-view (final location to be determined)
+view (final location determined after photos were taken)

-BENCH SITE ALREADY RESERVED !
-Old Trolley Line Conservation Area: Bench Two
+BENCH SITE ALREADY RESERVED!

+Old Trolley Line Conservation Area: Bench Two site
-site

-BENCH SITE ALREADY RESERVED !
+BENCH SITE ALREADY RESERVED!

 Broad Brook Meadows Conservation Area

 Brittany Lane, off Hendrick Street

 One bench site: New bench

-At 6.65 acres, Broad Brook Meadows is small but adjoins an extensive cityowned parcel at the intersection of Hendrick, East, and Holyoke Streets.
+At 6.65 acres, Broad Brook Meadows is small but adjoins an extensive city-owned parcel at the intersection of Hendrick, East, and Holyoke Streets.
 A short but picturesque trail leads down to the stream, which flows from Southampton into Nashawannuck Pond.
 The bench site is in the mature pine and hemlock wood up above the stream, at the junction of Pascommuck's trail and an informal path leading to the City parcel.

 Bench options: